President Angela L. Walker Franklin

 Angela L. Walker Franklin, a native of McCormick, South Carolina, is a Phi Beta Kappa and magna cum laude graduate of Furman University.
 A licensed clinical psychologist, she completed her Ph.D. in clinical psychology at Emory University, followed by a year-long clinical internship at Grady Memorial Hospital.

-Dr. Franklin, who became Des Moines University’s 15th president in the spring of 2011, has worked in higher education for more than 25 years.
+Dr. Franklin, who became the 15th president of Des Moines University Medicine and Health Sciences in the spring of 2011, has worked in higher education for more than 25 years.
 Previously, she was executive vice president and provost at Meharry Medical College in Nashville, Tennessee, where she oversaw academic and administrative departments.
 She held a professorship in Meharry’s department of psychiatry and behavioral sciences.

 “Our people bring passion and delight to their work in providing important impacts in health sciences education, research and public service.”